RipeanuAdrian/Memory-Allocator-Implemention/README.md

 # Memory-Allocator-Implemention
-A minimalistic memory allocator in C for manual virtual memory management and implemented a reliable library for explicit memory allocation and initialization.
+Developed a minimalistic memory allocator in C for manual virtual memory management and implemented a reliable library for explicit memory allocation and initialization.
+Utilized brk() and mmap() for efficient memory allocation based on chunk size.
+Implemented coalescing of free memory blocks for optimized memory usage.
+Ensured error-checking for system calls to maintain robustness.